Article

 Takeaways:

-• If you have to present a great deal of data, try to divide the dashboard into tabs (here: overview, calendar, tasks, and activity);
+• when presenting data, try to divide the dashboard into tabs (here: overview, calendar, tasks, and activity);

 • mind the fonts and the spacing when presenting plain numbers.